Sitemap

 10 Questions To Ask - Before You Hire!

 Q. Is there a qualified carpet installer near me?
 Locating qualified independent carpet installers can be challenging.
 There is a huge lack of well-trained and experienced carpet installers right now.
-The demand for a qualified carpet installer has increased significantly over the past decade.
-Installation costs availability have also increased due to increased fuel and material prices and supply chain interruptions.
+The demand for qualified carpet installers has increased significantly over the past decade.
+Installation costs have also increased across the board due to increased fuel cost, material price increases and supply chain issues combined.

 Carpet sample rackThere are not enough young people entering the carpet and flooring installation trade to keep up with current and future demand.
 This is compounded by a lack of available training programs, incentives and apprenticeships.
 Over the next 10 years approximately 180,000 installers must be recruited, trained and working in the industry, just to keep up with current growth within the flooring industry.
-This means locating qualified carpet installers is becoming more difficult.
+This means locating a qualified carpet installer is becoming more difficult every day.

 If you are hoping to find and hire an independent carpet installer you need to make sure to ask all the right questions and be able to evaluate the answers you receive.
 That way you can determine who will be your best choice when hiring an independent carpet or flooring installer.